Different funeral arrangements?

 This involves a less formal ceremony led by a minister, friend or celebrant, followed by burial in a natural or woodland burial site, or on your own land.

 All materials would be biodegradable.
 For example, the coffin would be made from cardboard, woven willow, woven bamboo.
 No embalming of the body (done very rarely anyway).
-Local, seasonal flowers.
+Local, seasonal flowers with no oasis or plastic.

 A family wanting a green funeral will often want to be more involved in the different parts of the process.
 Your choice entirely!